 There’ll be webinar methods training from me and you’ll have my unlimited personal email support….and a lively supportive online community discussion forum.

-For notification of the next round of enrolment, sign up to the Howtogetfluent Email club (box below) and you’ll get my free general language skills webinar training in the meantime.
+For notification of the next round of enrolment (in early 2020) sign up to the Howtogetfluent Email club (box below) and you’ll get my free general language skills webinar training in the meantime.